 Ducks, herons, buzzards and kingfishers all come out their protective foliage to go hunting.
 And then, at last, we see the mammals we came for: elephants.
 I’ll admit, for Africa-goers this may evoke merely a yawn but for me, and others who have never seen elephants in the wild before, this is quite a sight.

 - Periyar Wildlife Sanctuary lies in India’s state of Kerala, about 140 kilometers from Madurai and 190 kilometers from Cochin (both reachable by air).
-From here take a bus or taxi to Thekkady, which has accommodation and is a good place from where to start this day trip.
+From here take a bus or taxi, or drive to Thekkady, which has accommodation and is a good place from where to start this day trip.
 Tour operators will probably find you before you find them.

-- Don’t forget hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady) on your bamboo rafting trip.
+- Don’t forget a hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady) on your bamboo rafting trip.
 The Periyar Sanctuary advises wearing camouflage colored clothes in green, brown or khaki.